 - Our Culture of Giving Capital Campaign with a specific aim of paying down the mortgage on our beautiful synagogue

-- Israel Engagement (Julia Babka-Kurzrock, firstname.lastname@example.org).
+- Israel and World Jewry (Julia Babka-Kurzrock, email@example.com).
 Through an array of youth, family and adult programming, we will build a strong connection between CBT and the people of Israel that will deepen our understanding of Israel’s history, society, and culture and encourage travel as well as study opportunities.
 Our committee includes a strong partnership with the local Israel scouts Shevet Egoz, https://shevetegoz.wixsite.com/egoz (https://m.facebook.com/shevet.egoz) and other local community/organizations.

 - Membership.
-Our Membership Committee strives to understand the programming needs and wants of our membership and creates programs to thrill them.
+(Jeff Rackmil, firstname.lastname@example.org) Our Membership Committee strives to understand the programming needs and wants of our membership and creates programs to thrill them.
 This committee also welcomes new members, provides opportunities to assist our members, and generally serves as ambassadors of CBT with the express intent of growing and suntanning our membership with innovative programming.

-- Men of CBT (Kevin Meyer Margolin, email@example.com).
-The Men of CBT is our Temple men’s group which strives to serve the men in our community with innovative programming and activities.
+- Men of CBT The Men of CBT is our Temple men’s group which strives to serve the men in our community with innovative programming and activities.
 Past activities have included trips to the Contemporary Jewish Museum in San Francisco – with a Jewish deli lunch), Bocce ball tournaments, Pizza parties and poker nights.
 The Men of CBT also perform services for the Temple including helping with projects where appropriate, bar tending at functions and transporting items for our annual High Holiday celebrations.

 - Online Communications (Samantha Youngman, email@example.com).
 The Online Communications Committee is responsible for the technology and content of B’nai Tikvah’s social media presence (facebook, instagram, twitter, pinterest, youtube).
 More broadly, the committee consults on other communications opportunities including on-line advertising, video content and outreach to the membership and community.
 This committee invites members with an interest in on-line communications to join and contribute to our group.

-- Ritual (Jason Pollack. firstname.lastname@example.org).
+- Ritual (Idelle Lipman. email@example.com).
 The Ritual Committee supports the Clergy in their creation and implementation of meaningful Shabbat and holiday services.
 Committee members encourage participation in synagogue life, provide hands-on assistance for special programs and help shape ritual policies and guidelines.
 The Committee also acts as a sounding board for congregants to voice their ideas and hopes.
 Our Ritual Committee seeks to enhance the warm, inviting atmosphere for which our congregation is known.
 We meet the second Monday of the month at 7:00 p,m. and welcome your participation in enhancing our Committee.

 - Sisterhood (Rayna Ravitz).
 B’nai Tikvah Sisterhood is a social organization that promotes camaraderie and service to the temple and the Jewish community.
 Sisterhood pitches in by helping sponsor Temple Events, such as fundraisers and religious school activities.